JoinCODED/WS-Dart-M8-Classes/01_classes/02_instanse_methods.md

 }
 ```

-Adding a method is by creating a function inside the class, and we can use access this method in the same way we accessed our property:
+We add a method by creating a function inside the class.
+We can access this method in the same way we accessed our property:

 ```dart
 class UserWallet {